Citizen Science and Community-Based Monitoring

 Step 8: Expert review not required for litter counts (straightforward enumeration), but material categorization reviewed by 2 marine debris specialists for 10% of surveys, confirming 94% agreement.

-Step 10: Compile metadata documenting International Coastal Cleanup protocols, volunteer training (brief on-site instruction), known biases (urban concentration, event concentration), validation results (85% of professional counts), and Tier 2/3 classification (Tier 3 for calibrated data at overlapping sites, Tier 2 for data at non-overlapping sites).
+Step 10: Compile metadata documenting International Coastal Cleanup protocols, volunteer training (brief on-site instruction), known biases (urban concentration, event concentration), validation results (85% of professional counts), conflict of interest assessment (none), and Tier 2/3 classification (Tier 3 for calibrated data at overlapping sites, Tier 2 for data at non-overlapping sites).

 Step 11: In marine litter stock account tables, present: